-For this month’s employee spotlight, we spoke with Nicole Dust, who got into cybersecurity after being introduced to security technology in her roles in the financial industry.
+For this month’s employee spotlight, we spoke with Nicole Dust, a Senior Threat Hunter who got into cybersecurity after being introduced to security technology in her roles in the financial industry.
 Nicole believes that learning and teaching are two key elements that help keep her in the game and allow her to help develop the cybersecurity community as a whole.

 I was previously working as the Systems Administrator at a financial institution.
 As you’d expect, cybersecurity was ever-present and often the source of change in the environment.
 As I was introduced to more and more facets of security, I became more interested.
 Eventually, I took my first Security Analyst position and loved it.
 I’ve never looked back.